 Why is iMessage not delivering?
 There are few problems as annoying as when an iMessage doesn’t say Delivered.
 Often, it fails to show the Not Delivered message either.
 This can affect multiple contacts or one specific person.

-It’s even more infuriating when the message says Delivered but the recipient didn’t actually receive it.
-Here are a few tricks to fix the issue before you head to your local Apple store for help.
+It’s more infuriating when the message says Delivered but the recipient didn’t actually receive it.
+Here are a few tricks to try when your iMessage is not being delivered properly.

 What Does “Delivered” Mean on iMessage?